ChelcieDeAlmeida/JinnyDB/README.md

 # JinnyDB

-JinnyDB is a Natural Language to Databases (NLIDB) application powered by text-to-sql that allows users to to prompt their database using natural language to retrieve data from their databases
+JinnyDB is a Natural Language to Databases (NLIDB) application powered by text-to-sql that allows users to prompt their database using natural language to retrieve data from their databases

 ## Table of Contents